 Any questions regarding the committee, policies and procedures related to human subject research should be directed to the OSP Research Data, Audit and Compliance.
 Justin Samolewicz is currently the CPHS Coordinator and Compliance Specialist and can be reached at 201.216.5280.

-Fall 2013 Tentative Full Committee Meeting Schedule
+2015 Fall Committee Meeting Schedule

 *Please note that any protocol for full review must be received 2 weeks prior to the scheduled meeting in order to be added to that meeting’s agenda.
 Please also be aware that immediate approval is not the norm and revisions or additional clarification is often requested.
 Therefore PIs should plan approximately two months in advance of any initiation of activity.
 PIs working on DoD/SERC activities should add at least one to two additional months for the review and approval timeline that is associated with the need for sponsor review and approval, where and when applicable.